strideynet/machineid-github-kubernetes-webinar/README.md

 ### Rich auditing

+Teleport tracks audit events for the bot join, as well for each Kubernetes request made by the bot through Teleport.

 Bot join audit event in Teleport includes rich information about the CI workflow that join originated from: